patagonaa/music-sync-converter/README.md

 - Exclude `Z:\Audio\Webradio`, `Z:\Audio\Music\Artists\Nickelback` and `Z:\Audio\Music\Artists\**\Instrumentals` (`*` and `**` wildcards are supported)
 - Copy all MP3, WMA and AAC-LC files
 - Convert all other files to AAC-LC 192kbit/s
-- Convert album covers to jpeg with 320x320 px max (while retaining aspect ratio)
+- Convert album covers to jpeg with 320x320 px max and add black borders to make them square
 - Replace unsupported characters in path names
 - Replace non-BMP characters in path names (characters that can't be represented with UCS-2) (required for Android devices)
 - Keep all characters in tags as they are